-- The applicant must be in a position to finance his/her living and travel costs from his/her own funds or income.
+- The applicant must be in a position to cover his/her living and travel costs from his/her own funds or income.
 Some applicants cannot provide these guarantees on their own.
 For them, an acquaintance or relative in Germany may agree to cover the costs of their stay – but only by making an official declaration of commitment at a Foreigners Registration Office in Germany.

 - For a visa, documentary evidence must be provided of travel health insurance for the entire duration of the trip.
 This insurance must be valid throughout the Schengen area, with a minimum coverage of 30,000 euros.

-Note: longer stays may be authorised for certain purposes only, such as to rejoin a spouse, study at a university or take up employment (in particular, researchers and highly qualified workers).
+Please note: longer stays may be authorised for certain purposes only, such as to rejoin a spouse, study at a university or take up employment (in particular, researchers and highly qualified workers).
 Depending on the place of residence, different prerequisites must be met, and different documents need to be presented.
 Whether or not an applicant will be granted a visa is decided by the respective visa section, based on the presented documents.
 The documents required for this vary, depending on the case.

 How can a visa be obtained?

 For both Schengen and national visas, anyone wishing to apply must go in person to a German mission abroad.
 An appointment is required.
-In some countries, visa applications can also be submitted through an external service provider that has been contracted by the German mission abroad.
-At some missions, you can also make an appointment online.
+In some countries, visa applications can also be submitted via an external service provider that has been contracted by the German mission abroad.
+At some missions abroad, you can also make an appointment online.
 At others, you must call and schedule an appointment.
 For all relevant information and telephone numbers, visit the websites of the missions in the country in which you wish to apply.